-Mandatory Course Requirements

-Students must complete a minimum of 70 hours work placement.
+Mandatory Course Requirements: Students must complete a minimum of 70 hours work placement.
 Students who do not meet these requirements will be 'N' determined as required by NESA.
-External Assessment (optional HSC examination for ATAR purposes)

-The Higher School Certificate examination for Information and Digital Technology is only available after completion of 240 indicative hours and will involve a written examination consisting of multiple-choice items, short answers and extended response items.
+The Higher School Certificate examination for Information Technology is only available after completion of 240 indicative hours and will involve a written examination consisting of multiple-choice items, short answers and extended response items.
 The examination is independent of the competency-based assessment undertaken during the course and has no impact on the eligibility of a student to receive a vocational qualification.